 Gingered Carrot Soufflé

-1. Preheat oven to 350 degrees and grease a 2-quart baking dish with non-stick cooking spray.
+- Preheat the oven to 350 degrees and grease a 2-quart baking dish with non-stick cooking spray.

-2. Bring a large pot of water to a boil.
-Cook carrots until soft, about 10-15 minutes.
-Drain carrots and transfer while still hot to food processor.
-Add butter and puree until butter is melted and carrots are very finely chopped.
+- Bring a large pot of water to a boil.
+Cook the carrots until soft, 10-15 minutes.
+Drain the carrots and transfer while still hot to a food processor.
+Add the butter and puree until the butter is melted and the carrots are very finely chopped.